 - Nearly one-quarter of new registrants on Biz2Credit were women-owned businesses

-- More than 8.3 million businesses -- or 29% of all businesses -- are now owned by women.
+- More than 11.3 million businesses - or 37% of all small business enterprises - are now owned by women.

-- It typically takes business owners 5-6 months to get a loan (source: banking industry data)
+- It typically takes business owners a minimum of 3-6 months to get an SBA loan from bank.

 - According to industry sources, business owners spend anywhere from $2,000 - $20,000 to get loans -- either on their own through business brokers -- and are often rejected by banks

 - Big banks -- institutions with $10 billion+ in assets -- reject about 8 out of 10 the loan applications they get (source: Biz2Credit Small Business Lending Index)

 - Community banks, regional banks, and other smaller lenders typically approve about half of the small business loan applications they receive (Biz2Credit Small Business Lending Index)

 - Banks spend an estimated 9-10% of their small business lending revenue to acquire new small business customers (source: industry reports)

 - Business borrowers pay about 1% in loan processing fees (source: industry reports)